Blquinn/mani/README.md

 This needs to be fast, it will sit in front of all your other services.

-I don't want people complaining about garbage collection.
+Something about garbage collection...
+I'm not sure.

 #### TODO

-- [ ] Everything.
 - [ ] Accept multiple request formats.
-- [ ] Configure allowed origins.
+- [x] Configure allowed origins.
-- [ ] Non base64 request body to make it human readable.
+- [x] Non base64 request body to make it human readable.
 - [ ] Cookies support.

 Mani example: